bibanon/android-development-codex/Devices/Other-Devices/PSP/PSP-Wiki/psp-guide.md

 * It could install any firmware of any kind, at any time.
 * It could not be patched by Sony using software, effectively making it a permanent solution for running homebrew on the PSP-1000 (Phat).

-Creating this ultimate exploit was no small feat, having to reverse-engineer a the service mode, develop a method to make a Pandora Battery and go back, all without any access to official hardware or software.
+Creating this ultimate exploit was no small feat, having to reverse-engineer the service mode, develop a method to make a Pandora Battery and go back, all without any access to official hardware or software.

 While they attempted to keep it secret until after the production of the new PSP-2000 (Slim), to stall for time so that Sony could not fix the exploit through new hardware, a leak occured and the software and the exploit was sold on the black market.
 To prevent carpetbaggers from profiting off their hard work, n00bz released the hack on their site for free.